NathanaelLane/Marsh_Lights/README.md

 This work was produced in fulfillment of my project obligations as a resident of Marsh, the arts theme house at Amherst College.

-It is intended for live performance and has been [well-received](http://amherststudent.amherst.edu/?q=article/2015/12/02/artist-spotlight-nate-lane-%E2%80%9918-combines-music-visuals-and-technology) by the campus community after demos at music and dance events.

 ## Overview